-The highlight of our visit to Mesa Verde National Park was taking a tour of the Balcony House!
-Since we arrived at the visitor center late morning, most of the tours had already filled up that day, so we decided to get tickets for the next morning.
+Taking a tour of the Balcony House was the highlight of our visit to Mesa Verde National Park.!
+Since we arrived at the visitor center late morning, most of the tours were already full that day, so we decided to get tickets for the next morning.

 Before the tour, the ranger gave us a safety briefing.
 He mentioned that if anyone feels they can’t do it due to physical limitations or are afraid of heights, stay at the top.

-Balcony House is considered a medium size cliff dwelling.
-There are 40 rooms and only 10 sites in the park have more than that.
-The 32-foot entrance ladder makes it the most adventurous cliff dwelling tour, and even though we’re scared of heights, it wasn’t bad at all.
+Balcony House is considered a medium-size cliff dwelling with 40 rooms.
+Only 10 sites in the park have more than that.
+The 32-foot entrance ladder makes it the most adventurous cliff dwelling tour, and even though we’re scared of heights, it wasn’t too bad.

 As we descended down the cliff, we stopped at a few points where he talked more about the Ancestral Puebloans and background of the cliff dwellings.
 Did you know that we still don’t have a definitive answer on why they lived this way?
 At a certain point in history they built these beautiful dwellings.
 Then one day, they just up and left.